It’s Astounding How Many Problems Can Be Solved Just by Waking Up Early

 Here’s my rationale:

 First of all, almost no one is awake then, so you can quietly and without being judged just get a bunch of stuff done.
 Also, no one is trying to get in touch with you (and although it wasn’t relevant then, a major factor now is that you don’t have to be on Slack).
 You can do all the little tasks that are otherwise not crucial but that weigh over you like a nuisance cloud all day as they build up, such as getting to in-box zero, scanning feeds, pursuing internet rabbit holes without needing to account for yourself, or spending hours pinning down a detail that almost no one else will ever notice.
 Or whatever it might be.
 You can keep your brain in a sort of primal mode.
-It’s as if the “talk to people / get dressed / be presentable” mode isn’t on yet, and you’re almost a different person — even slightly reptilian.
+It’s as if the “talk to people / get dressed / be presentable” mode isn’t on yet, and you’re almost a different person — even a little reptilian.

 Also, of course, waking up early gives you a surge of power; you feel superior, smug.
 It’s also kind of like being vegan — I’m pretty sure there’s no one I talked with back then who I didn’t tell in some way, as quickly as possible, that I got up at 5 a.m.